lmeller-git/mini_compiler/README.md

 ## Usage

-write your code into some file, then call
+Write your code into some file, then call

 ```bash
 cargo run --release -- <file>